SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 ##### Date Picker

-  If you select this option in the **Type** drop-down list, you must choose a date and custom property during asset creation to be initialized to that value.
+  If you select this option in the **Type** dropdown list, you must choose a date and custom property during asset creation to be initialized to that value.

   **Example:**